TX to Ae

 Introduction:

 In this chapter we explore the subject of AC measuring and monitoring bridges; particularly with a view to understanding how they work and how to optimise them for use across the 1.6 - 30MHz HF radio spectrum.
-In the course of the discussion we will show how to devise bridges which can be used to make accurate measurements of any impedance-related quantity, including reflection-coefficient, impedance magnitude, resistance, conductance, and phase; thereby covering the design considerations for SWR bridges, Match Meters, and bridges for automatic antenna matching systems.
+In the course of the discussion we will show how to devise bridges that can be used to make accurate measurements of any impedance-related quantity, including reflection-coefficient, impedance magnitude, resistance, conductance, and phase; thereby covering the design considerations for SWR bridges, Match Meters, and bridges for automatic antenna matching systems.
 Full comprehension of the discussion to follow requires familiarity with the material presented in chapters 1 to 5.

-6-1.
-Christie's Bridge:
+1. Christie's Bridge:

 There are various ways of proving the balance relationship R1/R2=R0/Rx (see, for example, ref [2]), but here we are interested not so much in measuring resistors, as in generalising the bridge concept and showing that all bridges are direct descendants of Christie's.
-We will begin therefore by observing that the unknown resistor Rx must obey Ohm's law, i.e.,Vx=IxRx, or:
+We will begin therefore by observing that the unknown resistor Rx must obey Ohm's law, i.e.,Vx = IxRx, or:

 Rx = Vx / Ix